kptdev/kpt/site/reference/annotations/local-config/README.md

 ### Behavior

-Resources with the `local-config` annotation set to `true` will not be applied to the cluster when using `kpt live apply`.
+Resources with the `local-config` annotation set to any value except `false` will not be applied to the cluster when using `kpt live apply`.

 ### Example